45 Indian recipes

 Looking for Indian recipes?
 Want to make your own roti?
-Try our fragrant Indian recipes, including spicy curries, Indian street food snacks and takeaway staples (check out that butter chicken!).
+Try our fragrant Indian recipes, including show-stopping curries, Indian street food snacks and takeaway staples (check out that butter chicken!).

 As well as popular classics, we have plenty of Indian household favourites from different regions of Indian, such as dum aloo and Goan pork balchao.
 Many of our Indian recipes come from Mumbai-born Indian chef and food writer Maunika Gowaardhan.
 Try her fish fofos and more below.
 We also have recipes from some of our favourite Indian restaurants including Dishoom and Darjeeling Express.